Hemanths2006/multiplication-table/README.md

 - **File not found** → Informs the user if a requested table doesn't exist.

 ## 📜 License
-This project is licensed under the MIT Lice
+This project is licensed under the MIT License.

+---

+🚀 **Happy Coding!** 🎯